GeoIP-Network/cidr_man/Readme.md

 Built due to frustrations with python's built-in `ipaddress` library's performance, code complexity, and accuracy.
 CIDR-Man is an accurate high-performance IP address subnetting library.

+While the interface of this new library is a little different from that of the built-in library, we think you'll find it to be more "pythonic", and quite intuitive.

+*NOTE: While writing tests for this library we discovered that a number of the `is_<address type>` flags from the python built-in library were returning incorrect results.
+CIDR-Man is accurate as per the RFCs at the time of writing, thus our responses may differ.*

+## Key performance metrics (vs Built-in `ipaddress`)
+* `__init__`:    7.822x
+* `subnet_of`:   8.516x
+* `subnets`:     3.966x
+* `compressed`:  1.303x

+## CIDRs explained
 CIDR (or Classless Inter-Domain Routing) is a way of representing and handling IP addresses and networks.
 Introduced in 1993 to replace the previous IP address class architecture, CIDRs offer more flexibility in addressing hierarchy in network designs.
 A block of IP addresses in CIDR notation would be represented as the first IP in the block followed by the number of bits in the bitmask separated by a forward slash.